The ORBIT methodology in practice — where theory meets execution

 Net employment grows

-AI inference costs have dropped over 280-fold in 18 months.
+AI inference costs have dropped by roughly 280-fold in about two years (Stanford AI Index, GPT-3.5-equivalent tasks).
 Yet combined hyperscaler capital expenditure for AI infrastructure is projected to reach $602 billion in 2026 — a 36% increase.
 Cheaper AI creates more AI use, which creates demand for more AI infrastructure.
 Total hyperscaler capex from 2025-2027: projected $1.15 trillion.

 | Market Category | Why It Couldn't Exist Before | Size/Trajectory |